Skip to content

 Field Type Default Description

-Type string "sequential" sequential, keyword, llm, structured, or magentic.
+Type string "sequential" sequential, keyword, llm, structured, statemachine, magentic, or graph.

 Routes array Required for keyword.
 List of keyword → agent mappings.